 - Max. limit value to determine the absolute upper limit - Max. limit value for heating to operate only the room heating - Max. limit value for DHW to operate only the DHW heating

 In all systems without DHW heating or without heating circuit, only the Max. limit value for the flow rate or capacity can be specified.
-In systems Anl 10.x, 11.x, 12.x, 13.x, 21.x and 25.x, the heating circuit RK1/Y1 is turned down in case of limitation.
+In systems Anl 11.x, the heating circuit is turned down in case of limitation.